shiromi-basil/home-gourmet/README.md

 - [License](#license)

 ## Tested Browsers
-* Firefox (Preferred)
+* Firefox
 * Chrome

 ## Tested Devices
-* iPad – 810 x 1080 (Preferred)
+* iPad – 810 x 1080
 * iPad Air – 810 x 1180
 * iPad Pro (11-inch) – 834 x1194

 ## Features
 * Has three restaurant (Point Of Interest - POI) pages.
-* Add restaurant ratings in orders page.
+* Add restaurant ratings on the orders page.
-* Display restaurant ratings in restaurant-information page.
+* Display restaurant ratings on the restaurant-information page.
 * Display location of the restaurant in Google Maps.
-* View video about the web application in about-us page.
+* View a video about the web application on the about-us page.
 * Supports only iPad portrait orientation.

 ## Demo